shubham0204/OnDevice-Face-Recognition-Android/README.md

 1. Uses ObjectBox to store face embeddings and perform nearest-neighbor search.
 2. Does not read a directory from the file-system, instead allows the user to select a group of photos and *label* them with name of a person
 3. Considers only the nearest-neighbor to infer the identify of a person in the live camera-feed
+4. Uses the Mediapipe Face Detector instead of MLKit